Zaxeli/state_channel_xo/README.md

 3. Clone / copy  this repository to your device.

 (Starting)
 4. Start ganache-cli
 5. Navigate to repository on your device.
-6. Run h.sh in a new terminal
+6. Run node host.js in a new terminal
   Note: This is the first player to move once the game has been setup (player 1).
 The mark for this player is 'X'.
 7. Run command in a new terminal: node client.js
   Note: This is player 2.
 The mark for this player is 'O'.

 (Playing)
 Controls: